Table of Contents

 Board review style question #2

-- Which of the following is a known outcome of long term administration of androgen to a young individual with female phenotype?
+Which of the following is a known outcome of long term administration of androgen to a young individual who was assigned female at birth?

 Board review style answer #2